 "But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burns with fire and brimstone: which is the second death" (Rev.21:8 KJV).
 See also Rev.20:12-15.

 The destruction of wicked humans will be accomplished in the same manner as the destruction of evil spirits; they will be consumed by fire.

 Humans are Mortal

 Regardless of what people believe or want to believe about the spirit in man, the evidence from the Bible shows that humans are mortal; they do not possess immortality in any way, shape, or form.
-Notice what the apostle Paul says about the endeavor to obtain eternal life and immortality:
+Paul wrote the following about the endeavor to obtain eternal life and immortality:

 "Fight the good fight of faith, lay hold on eternal life, whereto you were also called, and have professed a good profession before many witnesses" (1.Tim.6:12 KJV).
 See also verse 19.